ninomcgowan/StompBox3000/README.md

 # StompBox3000
 ## Summary:
 In the project, we will create a single function effects pedal with applications in electric guitar sound manipulation.
 An arduino will be used as a microcontroller.
 This will require the use of DSP, embedded system and circuit design skills.
+Please refer to the [wiki](https://github.com/ninomcgowan/StompBox3000/wiki) page to find more details about the project.
 ## Team members:
 * Nino McGowan
 * Tra Yen Nhu Phan